“I am going to send you what my Father has promised, but stay in the city until you have been clothed with power from on

 My hope is that you have found this series thought-provoking and that it will prompt you into further study, applied action and change.

-It is God that builds the church and in partnership with Him, I pray you will be eager to learn and develop yourself as a leader of God’s people and that your church will grow and flourish into everything it’s called to be.
+It is God who builds the church and in partnership with Him, I pray you will be eager to learn and develop yourself as a leader of God’s people and that your church will grow and flourish into everything it’s called to be.

 Pastoring can oftentimes be a thankless and arduous task but I still think it’s the most important and fulfilling job in the world!

-By constantly growing yourself, forming a good core of leaders around you, determining your church’s purpose and putting the right processes in place, being open to adapting what you do and casting vision and raising the faith levels of your people and training them to become students of the Word and in partnership with the Holy Spirit, develop and bring our their giftings I pray your church will be bigger, better and stronger.
+Grow yourself, build leaders around you, define your purpose, put the right processes, keep flexible, cast vision, raise your church’s faith level, train them to be students of the Word and in partnership with the Holy Spirit, develop their giftings and I pray your church will be bigger, better and stronger 🙏